ervinoks/College/README.md

     ```
     or by trying to launch the <samp>.exe</samp> it creates in <samp>\bin\Debug</samp> once it has compiled (but obviously there are no debug features).

 C# Dev Kit is very new to VSCode, so it's still in preview (however the C# extension already existed).
-But currently it doesn't support .NET Framework for intuitive debugging, because it's not in the SDK style: see <ins>https://stackoverflow.com/a/68110363</ins>.
-I might change to the new SDK style in the future.
+But currently it doesn't support <samp>.NET Framework</samp> for intuitive debugging, because it's not in the SDK style: see <ins>https://stackoverflow.com/a/68110363</ins>.
+I might change to the new SDK style in the near future.

 ---
 <a id="vs-com" />With Visual Studio Community, things should work right away without any extensions: